top of page

 The Production of Space, Henri Lefebvre, 1974

-Thom's original works during this period explored the historicity of legend, symbology and history and its interstice with site and behaviour.
-These works were presented at the Canadian Cultural Centre in Paris, Café de la Danse, LaMama NYC, Opéra de Lyon, the Canadian Opera Company, the Royal Ontario Museum, Hart House Swimming Pool, etc. By 2004, at a time when Thom’s interest turned to applying his sense of theatrical creation to installation art and curatorial concepts around space, he had created, directed and produced over 100 works in theatre and opera.
+Thom continued creating original works during this period exploring legend, symbology, and history and their interstice with site and behaviour.
+These works were presented at the Canadian Cultural Centre in Paris, Café de la Danse, LaMama NYC, Opéra de Lyon, the Canadian Opera Company, the Royal Ontario Museum, Hart House Swimming Pool, etc. By 2004, at a time when Thom’s interest turned to applying his sense of theatrical creation to installation art and curatorial concepts around space, he had created, directed, and produced over 75 works in the performing arts.

-His curatorial work began with the McLuhan International Festival of the Future 2004, followed by Interactive 2005 for Art Toronto (interactive media art in public spaces), Labo/Contact 2007 in the Historic Distillery District (photographic installation), Toronto’s Scotiabanks's Nuit Blanche 2009 (Zone A), Futurism Today or NOT! and Dada Reboot! (independent curatorial projects for Scotiabank Nuit Blanche 11 & 12 throughout the Historic Distillery District, Darkness at the Edge for the Propeller Centre of the Visual Arts 2013 and part of the international jury for Apexart in New York City to adjudicate curatorial projects worldwide.
+His curatorial work began with the McLuhan International Festival of the Future 2004, followed by Interactive 2005 for Art Toronto (interactive media art in public spaces), Labo des Arts/Contact 2007 in the Historic Distillery District (photographic installation), Toronto’s Scotiabanks's Nuit Blanche 2009 (Zone A), Futurism Today or NOT! and Dada Reboot! (independent curatorial projects for Scotiabank Nuit Blanche 2011 & 201212 throughout the Historic Distillery District, Darkness at the Edge for the Propeller Centre of the Visual Arts 2013 and part of the international jury for Apexart in New York City to adjudicate curatorial projects worldwide.

 .